Get,

 Hi There,

-Download the PharmEasy App now!!Register to Avail the Offer
+Download the PharmEasy App now!!

 OTP sent to 9988776655

-You have unlocked 25% off on medicines
+25% OFF on medicines

 By Dr Anuja Bodhare +2 more

-The local/regional names of paneer dodi are Panir, Khamjaria, Khamjira in Punjab; Asvagandha in Bengal; Kaknaj in Bombay; Asgandha in Gwalior; Punirband, Punirjafota in Sindhi; Panneru-gadda in Telugu; Hab kaknaj in Urdu; Punirbad, Kaknajehindi in Persian; Kaknajehindi, Javzulmizaja in Arabic; and Asvagandhi in Canares.2
+The local/regional names of paneer dodi are Panir, Khamjaria, Khamjira in Punjab; Asvagandha in Bengal; Kaknaj in Bombay; Asgandha in Gwalior; Punirband, Punirjafota in Sindhi; Panneru-gadda in Telugu; Hab kaknaj in Urdu; Punirbad, Kaknajehindi in Persian; Kaknajehindi, Javzulmizaja in Arabic; and Asvagandhi in Canares2.

-The plant is rich in carbohydrates, free amino acids, alkaloids, tannins, steroids, esterase, phenolic compounds, organic acids, essential oil, fatty oil, and free sugar.1,2
+The plant is rich in carbohydrates, free amino acids, alkaloids, tannins, steroids, esterase, phenolic compounds, organic acids, essential oil, fatty oil, and free sugar1,2

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)

 Fruit extract of paneer dodi has been shown to exert liver-protective effects during laboratory trials.
-The protective effect of paneer dodi was determined by measuring the blood enzyme levels during the study.4 if you are suffering from any liver condition, you need to consult with a doctor first before using paneer dodi for your liver.
+The protective effect of paneer dodi was determined by measuring the blood enzyme levels during the study4. if you are suffering from any liver condition, you need to consult with a doctor first before using paneer dodi for your liver.
 Using an herbal supplement without consulting your doctor may worsen the situation.

-In an animal study, the fruit extract of paneer dodi was applied to the wound of an animal.
+In an animal study3, the fruit extract of paneer dodi was applied to the wound of an animal.
 In this study, the extract increased the rate of wound healing (wound contraction).
-This indicates that paneer dodi has wound-healing properties.3 If you are suffering from wounds, do not use paneer dodi without consulting your healthcare provider.
+This indicates that paneer dodi has wound-healing properties.
+If you are suffering from wounds, do not use paneer dodi without consulting your healthcare provider.
 Likewise, the wound might get infected if you use herbs without consulting your doctor.

 Fruit extract of paneer dodi was evaluated in a study for its antibacterial activity.
 It was found to show antibacterial activity against Vibrio cholera and Staphylococcus aureus.
 It also showed anti-helminthic activity.
-Furthermore, the entire plant extract exhibited antifungal activity against several potentially pathogenic fungi.3 These properties have been observed in lab trials.
+Furthermore, the entire plant extract exhibited antifungal activity against several potentially pathogenic fungi3.
+These properties have been observed in lab trials.
 However, more research is needed to consolidate the use of paneer dodi on humans.
 Therefore, you are advised not to use paneer dodi for any infection without consulting a healthcare provider first.

-The twigs may be chewed to clean teeth, while the plant’s smoke may be inhaled to relieve toothaches.3 The seeds may be helpful in lumbago (muscle and joint pain in the lower back), eye inflammation, and piles.
+The twigs may be chewed to clean teeth, while the plant’s smoke may be inhaled to relieve toothaches3.
+The seeds may be helpful in lumbago (muscle and joint pain in the lower back), eye inflammation, and piles.
 The fruits might be used for asthma, strangury, and biliousness and can be applied to wounds.
-In addition, the ripe fruits might possess sedative (induce sleep) or pain-killing properties.2 however, if you are suffering from any of these health conditions, you need to reach out to a doctor or healthcare provider and get treated properly.
+In addition, the ripe fruits might possess sedative (induce sleep) or pain-killing properties2.
+However, if you are suffering from any of these health conditions, you need to reach out to a doctor or healthcare provider and get treated properly.
 Using any herbal remedy without consulting a doctor might worsen the situation.

 Though some studies show the benefits of paneer dodi in various conditions, these are insufficient, and there is a need for further studies to establish the true extent of paneer dodi on human health.